wyamet/Regex-tutorial/Dev/regex-gist.md

 The email regex pattern uses bracket expressions to define character classes, such as "`[a-z0-9_.-]`".

-- a-z: Matches any lowercase letter from "a" to "z".
+- `a-z`: Matches any lowercase letter from "a" to "z".
-- 0-9: Matches any digit from 0 to 9.
+- `0-9`: Matches any digit from 0 to 9.
 - `.!#$%&'\*+/=?^\_\` `{|}~-:` Matches a variety of special characters that are commonly allowed in email addresses.
   We're using a bracket expression to match any character that is not whitespace or the @ symbol.
-The expression `[^...]` matches any character that is not in the specified set.s

 ### Greedy and Lazy Match